 14. Columbia Road

 Columbia Road is more famous for its Sunday flower market, but on Wednesdays in the run up to Christmas, it takes on a more festive feel.
 The shops open late, offering handcrafted gifts and tasty festive treats.
-There is also carol singing to add to the festive feel.
+There is no longer any carol singing to add to the festive feel due to crowding concerns.

 Dates: Wednesdays from the end of November